 The rationalisation program of works will also be linked to the Sports and Recreation Facilities Plan currently underway (recommended in the POS Strategy).
-The Plan will deliver a strategic direction for the City that will better accommodate sporting club growth, recognise the valuable contribution Clubs leasing buildings make to maintenance of the assets they use and improve community accessibility to public open space.
+The Plan will deliver a strategic direction for the City that will better accommodate sporting club growth and improve community accessibility to public open space.
 The plan will ensure the City can sustainably and responsibly manage the City's sport and recreation assets through the provision of a Facility Rationalisation Plan that caters for clubs future growth and identifies assets which are no longer required.
 This will be considered a component of the overarching Asset Prioritisation Plan identified as a key priority in the AMSS Implementation Plan.
 The Asset Prioritisation Plan will address a range of service delivery considerations to form an overarching City-wide analysis and asset hierarchy.
 The hierarchy will be informed by a matrix of asset performance measurements that includes:

 - assets with high-community benefit;

 - asset utilisation;

 - fit-for-purpose considerations;

 - opportunities to source alternative funding opportunities; and

-- future asset demand that takes into account demographics and trend analyses.
+future asset demand that takes into account demographics and trend analyses.